kimamula/konomi/README.md

 ```
 data/
     images/
-        _/      -> face images I do not like
+        _/      -> face images I do not like, including images which are not actually faces (error of FaceDetector)
             _001.png
             _002.png
             ...
-        error/  -> images which are not actually faces (detection error)
-            error001.png
-            error002.png
-            ...
         like/   -> face images I like
             like001.png
             like002.png
-            ...
-        other/   -> face images which I do not want to include as candidates, such as faces on illustrations
-            other001.png
-            other002.png
             ...
 ```